The Corporate Tax Planning Law Review: Luxembourg

 - the distributing entity is a Luxembourg-resident fully taxable company;

-the recipient is either:
+- the recipient is one of the following:

 - a Luxembourg-resident fully taxable company;